wds4/tribal-tapestry/essays/bookJustification/hypotheses/schellingPointHypothesis.md

 Math as the universal model for knowledge representation
 =====

-Mathematics of set theory and graph theory provide the universal starting set of assumptions about how knowledge is represented.
+The mathematics of set theory and graph theory provide the foundation from which language can be constructed.
 -----

 The basic starting point of tapestry theory is that decentralized linguistic consensus requires two prerequisites: 1) a universal model for knowledge representation and 2) web of trust.